robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         ```bash
             i2cget -f 0 0x53 0
         ```
-    * Try to read the X-Axis of the Accelerometer
+    * Try to read the X-Axis of the accelerometer
         *   First enable the output of the Sensor
             ```bash
             i2cset -f 0 0x53 0x2D 8